Syria Children's Crisis

 3. Syria Children's Crisis

-After more than 13 years of war, millions of people are facing extreme hardship.
-The deadly conflict has damaged critical infrastructure, caused widespread displacement and severely limited access to essential services - including safe water, sanitation, health, nutrition, protection and education.
+The conflict has damaged critical infrastructure, caused widespread displacement and severely limited access to essential services - including safe water, sanitation, health, nutrition, protection and education.

 If you can help, please make a donation today.
-Your donation can help desperate Syrian children and save lives.
+Your donation will save lives and make a difference for Syrian children.

 Nemr, 11 months, is held by his mother while waiting for his turn to be examined at a UNICEF-supported health and nutrition centre in Hama city, Syria.
 Nemr was diagnosed with acute malnutrition during his first visit.